 The Accredited Register Scheme was set up in 2013 by the Department of Health (DoH) as a way to recognise organisations that hold voluntary registers which meet certain standards.
 These standards are set by the Professional Standards Authority (PSA).

 This therapist has indicated that they belong to an Accredited Register.

 Other areas of counselling I deal with

-I charge £50 per session for individual therapy and £45 for supervision.
+I charge £50 per hour session for individual therapy, £50 per hour for couples therapy (sessions may be 90 minutes) and £45 for supervision.

-If your income has been adversely affected by the COVID situation please let me know as I offer a sliding scale from £35 in this instance.
+If your income has been adversely affected by the COVID situation please let me know as I offer a sliding scale for individual therapy from £35 in this instance.